Competitions

 PR8 5FA

-• Please DO NOT send entries by signed-for delivery or send any other material such as return/receipt postcards as these will be disregarded/destroyed.
+Please DO NOT send entries by signed-for delivery or send any other material such as return/receipt postcards as these will be disregarded/destroyed.

 Online entries CLICK HERE

-SWC Annual Open Short Story Competition 2023
+SWC Annual Open Short Story Competition 2024

-First prize: £200 Second prize: £100 Third prize: £50
+First Prize £200 Second prize: £100 Third prize: £50

-Closing date: 31st October 2023 £3 per story, or £10 for 4
+£3 per story, or £10 for 4

 WE ENCOURAGE ONLINE ENTRY, AVAILABLE HERE

-Chief Judge: John Maguire
+Chief Judge: Jessica Meade

 Full Rules: Please Read Carefully

 • Do not put your name or any other identifying information on your story (including in headers/footers).
-It must have a suitable title, which should be both appropriate and interesting.

 • There is no set theme or style for the competition.